More About Reefers & Insulation

 Why do I need Insulation?

-Good quality insulation is very important, it does not allow heat into the vehicle, and quality insulation of walls, floor and roof prevents this.
-Also, warm air enters as deliveries are made & doors opened.
+Good quality insulation is very important, insulation does not allow heat into the vehicle, and quality insulation of walls, floor and roof prevents this.
+Warm air enters as deliveries are made & doors opened.
 The temperature within the vehicle needs to be cooled and controlled by the reefer unit.
-Without quality insulation, the refrigeration unit cannot control the temperature within and the cargo will warm up, your products will not reach their destination at the correct temperature. read more
+Without quality insulation, the refrigeration unit cannot control the temperature within and the cargo will warm up, your products will not reach their destination at the correct temperature.

 What Thickness of Insulation do I need?